dlresende/extreme-carpaccio/clients/cpp/Retrospective.md

 09/02/2021
 - We had some issues with threads.
 How can we stop server in a clean way ?
 How can we remove sleep ?
 - It takes time to build this C++ implementation of Extreme Carpaccio client
-- It's not trivial to build http server in c++
+- It's not trivial to build http server in c++, and we are still not handling requests of the extreme carpaccio

 ## Decide